onuryukselen/dolphinnext-docker/README.md

 http://localhost:8080/dolphinnext

-Running in the Amazon or Google Cloud
+Running on the Amazon or Google Cloud
 ------
 We define `localhost:8080` in config/.sec file and using that to log in.
 You need to change `localhost` to that IP address or amazon/google domain you use.
 So static IP address would solve the issue that you will not need to change it every time you create a instance.
 Please update `BASE_PATH` and `PUBWEB_URL` as follows: